zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-We may now substitute Equation 17.61 in place of Equation 17.11, and carry out the subsequent derivation to find the explicit form of the solution of the Helmholtz equation of the *vector* potential (in terms of guided vector harmonics) that complements the solution of the Helmholtz equation of the *scalar* potential (in terms of scalar generating functions).
+We may now substitute Equation 17.61 in place of Equation 17.11, and carry out the subsequent derivation to find the explicit form of the solution of the Helmholtz equation of the *vector* potential (in terms of the vector spherical wave functions) that complements the solution of the Helmholtz equation of the *scalar* potential (in terms of the scalar spherical wave functions).

 The expression of the first vector \\(\bm{L_{m,n}}\\) is given by Equation 17.17.1: